LeuAlmeida/OfficialMarinho/README.md

 - 🔭 I’m currently working on ForLogic
 - 📫 How to reach me: [Send me a email](mailto:gdcmarinho@gmail.com)
-- ⚡ Fun fact: I've thalassophobia and I know how to centralize with CSS without StackOverflow
+- ⚡ Fun facts: I've thalassophobia and I know how to centralize with CSS without StackOverflow